Technical

 These ranges assume a typical software or technology cap table.
 Capital-intensive companies, those with unusual preference stacks, or those with large outstanding SAFE balances can fall outside them, which is exactly why a qualified appraiser — rather than a rule of thumb — is required.

-Common Mistakes in Pre-Revenue 409A Valuations
+What Are the Most Common Mistakes in Pre-Revenue 409A Valuations?

 Equating the preferred price with common stock value.
 The most frequent founder error is assuming that because investors paid, say, $1.00 per preferred share, the common stock must also be worth roughly $1.00.
 The entire point of the backsolve and OPM allocation is to separate these.
 Common stock is worth substantially less because it sits behind preferred in the liquidation waterfall and lacks preferred's protective rights.